ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/tickets-marvel-avengers-virgin-media.markdown

 entry-title: "Win a pair of tickets to an exclusive Marvel’s Avengers event in partnership\
   \ with Virgin Media!"
 entry-content: "<p>Enter below for a chance to win a pair of tickets to an exclusive\
-  \ Marvel’s Avengers event in partnership with Virgin Media before 15th of December\
+  \ Marvel’s Avengers event in partnership with Virgin Media before 18th of November\
   \ 2019.</p>\n"
 has-winner: false
 prize-description: "A pair of tickets to an exclusive Marvel’s Avengers event in partnership\